miha-stopar/crypto-notes/public_key_security.md

 Next, an integer e is chosen such that gcd(e, phi(N)) = 1.
 Lastly, an integer d is chosen such that e * d = 1 mod phi(N).
 Public key is a pair (N, e), private key is a pair (N, d).

-Private key d in calculated using extended Euclidean algorithm (see[number_theory.md](https://github.com/miha-stopar/crypto-notes/blob/master/number_theory.md)).
+Private key d in calculated using extended Euclidean algorithm (see [number_theory.md](https://github.com/miha-stopar/crypto-notes/blob/master/number_theory.md)).
 For a given a and b the extended Euclidean algorithm finds x and y such that a * x + b * y = gcd(a, b).

 For RSA we want to find x and y such that phi(N) * x + e * y = gcd(phi(N), e).
 An integer e was chosen such that gcd(phi(N), e) = 1, thus there exists x and y such that phi(N) * x + e * y = 1.
 Apply mod phi(N) and you get e * y = 1.
 Number y is what we are looking for: private key d.